picsart-academy/Computer-Architecture-Fundamentals-Course/Lesson-6-Designing-a-4bit-Adder-and-Subtractor/lesson-6-designing-a-4bit-adder-and-subtractor-notes.md

 ## Addition

-Addition is a fundamental arithmetic operation that serves as the building block for computer systems.
-To construct a computer, it is crucial to understand how to create a mechanism that can add two numbers together.
+The process of addition is a fundamental arithmetic operation that forms the foundation of computer systems.
+In order to build a computer, it is essential to comprehend the creation of a mechanism capable of combining two numbers.

-When adding decimal numbers, we typically rely on a more complex addition table that accounts for all possible combinations of digits from 0 to 9.
-However, when adding binary numbers, we only need a much simpler table that accounts for the two possible digits: 0 and 1.
-This binary addition table is easier to memorize and work with, as it has fewer entries and simpler rules for combining the digits.
+When we perform addition with decimal numbers, we typically rely on a more intricate addition table that incorporates all conceivable combinations of digits ranging from 0 to 9.
+However, when adding binary numbers, a much simpler table suffices, considering there are only two possible digits: 0 and 1.
+Memorizing and working with this binary addition table is easier due to its reduced number of entries and simpler rules for combining the digits.

 |   +   |  0  |  1  |
 |:-----:|:---:|:---:|